 In-fold/ Inswing Shower Door

-This unique design incorporates an arm mechanism which enables the door to open into the showering space, after which it wraps back around in a smooth motion once you close it.
-It is a great space-saving design since the door opens and close without interfering with the shower room.
+This unique design incorporates an arm mechanism that enables the door to open into the showering space, after which it wraps back around in a smooth motion once you close it.
+It is a great space-saving design since the door opens and closes without interfering with the shower room.

 Bi-fold Shower Door

 This is by far the most practical yet reliable tried and tested design.
 It is the most applied and can be found in mobile homes, residential properties and even in caravans.
-It’s split-folding design which opens on the inside can be trusted to get the job done.
+Its split-folding design which opens into the shower space can be trusted to save space.